 But it does entertain.
 In fact, the lower your expectations, the more entertaining it seems.

 Screenplay: Julius J. Epstein, Philip G. Epstein, and Howard Koch.
 (Uncredited contributor: Casey Robinson.)

 From Murray Burnett & Joan Alison’s unproduced play “Everybody Comes to Rick’s.”

-“Casablanca Movie (1942) Review: Is Iconic Romantic Drama Truly a Great Classic?” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Casablanca Movie (1942): Not So Great Hollywood Classic” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Casablanca Movie (1942) Review: Is Iconic Romantic Drama Truly a Great Classic?” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Casablanca Movie (1942): Not So Great Hollywood Classic” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 “Casablanca Movie (1942) Review” notes

 Besides its three Oscar wins, Casablanca was shortlisted in the following categories: Best Actor (Humphrey Bogart), Best Supporting Actor (Claude Rains), Best Black-and-White Cinematography, Best Film Editing, and Best Scoring of a Dramatic or Comedy Picture.

 Ingrid Bergman was also a nominee at the 1943 Academy Awards, but for her portrayal of the Spanish rebel Maria in Sam Wood’s For Whom the Bell Tolls.
 She lost to Jennifer Jones for The Song of Bernadette.

 “Casablanca Movie” endnotes